Charles Stanley

-Charles Frazier Stanley (born 1932) is Pastor Emeritus of First Baptist Church in Atlanta, Georgia, after serving as senior pastor for 49 years.
-He is the founder and president of In Touch Ministries, which widely broadcasts his sermons through television and radio.
+Charles Frazier Stanley Jr. (September 25, 1932 – April 18, 2023) was an American Southern Baptist pastor and writer.
+He was senior pastor of First Baptist Church in Atlanta for 49 years and took on emeritus status in 2020.
+He founded and was president of In Touch Ministries which widely broadcasts his sermons through television and radio.
 He also served two one-year terms as president of the Southern Baptist Convention, from 1984 to 1986.

 Early life and education

+Stanley was born on September 25, 1932 in Dry Fork, Pittsylvania County, Virginia, in the midst of the Great Depression.
+His parents were Charles Frazier "Charlie" Stanley, Sr. (April 27, 1904 – June 18, 1933) and Rebecca Susan Hall (nee Hardy, formerly Stanley; October 10, 1908 – November 29, 1992).
+His father died when he was nine months old.
+When Stanley was nine, his mother remarried John Hall, a truck driver, and had a daughter named Susan "Susie" Hall.
+His paternal grandfather was Reverend George Washington Stanley (November 12, 1875 – May 17, 1965), who was originally from Chatham County, North Carolina.

-Stanley was born on September 25, 1932, in Dry Fork, Pittsylvania County, Virginia.
-His father, also named Charles, died nine months later.
-Stanley grew up in rural Dry Fork on the outskirts of Danville.
-At the age of 12, he became a born-again Christian, and at age 14 he began his life's work in Christian ministry.
+At the age of 12, around 1944, Charles Stanley Jr. became a born-again Christian, and at age 14 he began his life's work in Christian ministry.